 For a free legal consultation, call (404) 888-8888

-If your employer denies that your injuries or illness occurred as a result of your work, or if you received a denial of your workers’ compensation benefits for another reason, reach out to an attorney who understands Georgia’s workers’ compensation laws.
-You should hire a lawyer for a workers’ compensation claim if you are going to have to try to appeal a denial.
+If your employer denies that your injuries or illness occurred as a result of your work, or if you received a denial of your workers’ compensation benefits for another reason, you may want help from a lawyer who understands Georgia’s workers’ compensation laws.

 Understanding the Georgia Workers’ Compensation Law